 More Tips and Advice

 My advice if you are renovating your bathrooms and the most important step of all…research!
-Look online, shop around stores, google bathroom warehouses in your area months before your project even begins.
+Look online, shop around, google bathroom warehouses in your area months before your project even begins.

-Also, keep in mind is the dust.
+Also, keep in mind, the dust.
 There will be lots of it.
-Although, the construction site is blocked it will make its way through your entire house, so after the job is done, if you don’t have the time to clean out your entire home on your own, you will have to hire a good cleaning crew.
+Although the construction site is blocked, it will make its way throughout the entire house.
+After the job is done, you might have to hire a cleaning crew to help with that.

 We loved the way our bathrooms turned out.
-We used the exact materials in both the master bathroom and kids’ bathroom upstairs (pictured below).
-Initially I wanted to go with more rustic, neutral tones, but ended up choosing a more modern look.
-I am very lucky to have a sweet husband to let me have my way with the house 😊.
-We were ecstatic with the results.
+We used the exact materials in both the master bathroom and kids bathroom (pictured below).
+Initially, I wanted to go with more rustic, neutral tones, but we neded up choosing a more modern look.
+We were ecstatic with the result.

 Links to Materials from Home Depot